-The association between shift work, light at night, and breast cancer has been known for decades.
+The associations between shift work, light at night, and breast cancer have been known for decades.
 The World Health Organization lists light at night as a probable carcinogen.

 One theory of aging, posited by Harmon in the 1950s, is that it is caused by oxidative stress damaging the cell.
 The oxidative stress, in part, is caused by reactive oxygen species (ROS) created by the mitochondria.
 This damage from ROS accumulates and increases with age.
 Thus, antioxidants (resveratrol, vitamin C, etc) are thought to be anti-aging.

-Melatonin’s role in aging is thought to be two part: antioxidant activity and immune system stimulation.
+Melatonin’s role in longevity is thought to be two-part: antioxidant activity and immune system stimulation.
 The decrease in melatonin as you age parallels the decrease in antioxidant activity and immunosenescence.

 In animals, restricting calories has been shown to extend lifespan.
 It turns out that restricting calories in some animals also preserves the rhythm of melatonin production.
 Studies also show that giving exogenous melatonin to animals also increases survival time in a similar manner to calorie restriction.[ref]
-Not all studies show this, so it may be species specific.
-Mice studies do show that they live longer when given supplemental melatonin over the course of their life, starting in adulthood.[ref][ref][ref][ref]
+Not all studies show this, so it may be species-specific.
+Mice studies do show that they live longer when given supplemental melatonin over the course of their lives, starting in adulthood.[ref][ref][ref][ref]

-We don’t do human studies on chronic calorie restriction to extend lifespan – nor have there been long term studies in humans on supplemental melatonin for fifty plus years to know the effect.
-But… there have been interesting studies on specific aspects of aging.
+We don’t do human studies on chronic calorie restriction to extend lifespan – nor have there been long-term studies in humans on supplemental melatonin for fifty-plus years to know the effect.
+But… there have been interesting studies on specific aspects of anti-aging and healthspan.
 For example, a study on leukocytes (part of the immune system) shows that melatonin counteracts some of the effects of aging.[ref]
 Another study points out that foods that have been repeatedly shown to be protective against cardiovascular disease all contain melatonin.[ref]

 While I don’t think melatonin is a silver bullet to prevent all aspects of aging, the bulk of the studies do show an overall anti-aging effect.

-Oxidative stress is theorized to be one cause of Alzheimer’s disease, due to the free radical damage to the brain.
+Oxidative stress is theorized to be one cause of Alzheimer’s disease, due to free radical damage to the brain.
 Increased lipid oxidation has been found in autopsied AD brains.
-The accumulation of amyloid beta plaque in the brain has long been associated with Alzheimer’s disease as well.
+The other theorized cause of AD is the accumulation of amyloid-beta plaque in the brain.

-Another study using a mouse model of AD found that melatonin reduced the signs of Alzheimer’s including the cognitive deficits.
-The study found that the effect of melatonin was not due to the melatonin receptors but rather acts in a receptor-independent manner to clear amyloid beta plaque.[ref]
+Another study using a mouse model of AD found that melatonin reduced the signs of Alzheimer’s, including cognitive deficits.
+The study found that the effect of melatonin was not due to the melatonin receptors but rather acts in a receptor-independent manner to clear amyloid-beta plaque.[ref]

-In addition to clearing amyloid beta plaque, another way that melatonin can protect against Alzheimer’s is through the reduction of ROS in the mitochondria in brain cells.[ref]
-This may be the key, rather than amyloid beta clearance.
-There is uncertainty whether amyloid beta accumulation is causing AD vs being present along with AD.
+In addition to clearing amyloid-beta plaque, another way that melatonin can protect against Alzheimer’s is through the reduction of ROS in the mitochondria in brain cells.[ref]
+This may be the key, rather than amyloid-beta clearance.
+There is uncertainty about whether amyloid-beta accumulation is causing AD vs being present along with AD.

-Melatonin levels decrease with aging while the risk of Alzheimer’s is greatly dependent on aging.
-Studies using constant light to decrease melatonin production show that it causes Alzheimer’s like damage in the cells along with increasing the need for antioxidants such as SOD and monoamine oxidase.[ref]
+Melatonin levels decrease with aging, while the risk of Alzheimer’s is greatly dependent on age.
+Studies using constant light to decrease melatonin production show it causes Alzheimer ‘s-like damage in the cells along with increasing the need for antioxidants such as SOD and monoamine oxidase.[ref]

 So what are the results of human studies that have used long-term melatonin supplementation to prevent Alzheimer’s disease?
-Well, there don’t seem to be any studies on that… Almost all of the studies on Alzheimer’s focus on preventing the disease from getting worse once someone already has been diagnosed with it — rather than AD prevention.
-(The cynic here might point out that there isn’t any money in long-term trials for AD prevention.
-The money is in coming up with a pill that will cure it once someone has been diagnosed.)
+Well, there don’t seem to be any studies on that… Almost all of the studies on Alzheimer’s focus on preventing the disease from getting worse once someone already has been diagnosed with it — rather than stopping AD from happening in the first place.

 Other Studies on Supplemental Melatonin: